ahmadabdul3/ns8-user-management/README.md

 Live app deployed to Heroku: http://ns8-user-management.herokuapp.com/

+(it's on a free dyno so it can take a few seconds to load)

 Hi there.
 First off, this project is a clone of a personal [node-express-sequelize base project](https://github.com/ahmadabdul3/react-redux-express-base) that I use when starting new projects.
 I update this project from time to time when I'm working on something and find it useful and re-usable to have it ready for future projects.

 This is generally a pure JS project but I added TS after cloning it for this specific user management project.
 The reason I bring that up is to say that you will see a mix of TS and JS.
 I tried to keep anything 'new' using TS and anything pre-existing stayed mostly JS.
 I do want to point out that I've been using TS specifically with node for the past year and I've used other typed languages in the past like C# and Java.
 Overall, I've been working with node (with webpack and babel) for over 5 years now.